AhRoon/TF2-Scripts/README.md

 - Chuzzy for his [Sniper Precision Script](https://gamebanana.com/scripts/7726),
 - BootlegJoel for his [Keypad Callout Script](https://gamebanana.com/scripts/10026).

-If you are the author of this script and need to be in credit or want some script to be removed, please make a issue on GitHub then I will fix the credit or remove your script.
+If you are the author of this script and need to be in credit or want some script to be removed, please contact me then I will fix the credit or remove your script.